-The module Registration is a Moodle activity add-on for registration of students for examination at institutions that have not central registration system.
+The module Registration is a Moodle activity add-on for registration of students for examination or other dates at institutions that have not central registration system.

 Basic functionality of the module

 - Administrator can set the maximum number of students from a list in the module configuration page.

 - Teachers can create some examination dates.
 They define date, time, and place of the examination and the last date for submission.
 Furthermore they define maximum number of students and maximum number of points.

 - Actual number of points can be entered and lists with points with our without student names can be viewed/printed.
 The list without names uses student IDs if defined.
 If not, names are still used.

 - If the maximum number of points is zero (no grade) grade columns are not displayed (this is default setting).